 If you are on a keto diet, one of your goals is to keep the carbs intake low.
 However, when it comes to a low carb lifestyle, you might be able to fit grapes in your macros.

-Fruit on a keto diet is somehow difficult to chose…they have more carbs than you think.
-So are Grapes keto-friendly?
+Fruit on a keto diet is somehow difficult to choose…they have more carbs than you think.
+So, are Grapes keto-friendly?
 How many carbs are in grapes?
 Is there a way to enjoy grapes?
 Continue reading, and you’ll find all these answers.

 Are Grapes Keto-Friendly?

 Unfortunately, grapes are not keto-friendly.
-Grapes are high in carbs, and the net carbs for a serving are hard to fit in your daily macros.
+Grapes are high in carbs, and the net carbs for a serving are hard to fit into your daily macros.

 However, there are a variety of fruit alternatives that are healthier for remaining in ketosis.